gxsshallot/general-tree/README.md

 * childrenKey: `root[childrenKey]` will be used to generate children `Tree` node. `root[childrenKey] === undefined` means it is a leaf node.
 * idKey: `root[idKey]` is an identifier of node, and will be used when `setInitialState`.
 It will be converted to a string when used in `Tree` class.
 * onStatusChange: When one `Tree` node's select status change, it will be called with current node.
-* normalPinyinKeys: An array of key names which will be generated to normal Pinyin used in searching.
-* firstLetterPinyinKeys: An array of key names which will be generated to first letter Pinyin used in searching.

 Example: